miner/tagged/README.md

 A Clojure library for encoding Records as EDN tagged literals.

-The EDN format does not directly support Clojure records.
+The https://github.com/edn-format/edn[**EDN**] format does not directly support Clojure records.
 This small library allows records to be printed and read as tagged literals which work with EDN.
 Just implement a `print-method` that calls `miner.tagged/pr-tagged-record-on` and your record will `pr` in a tagged literal format.
 For example, the record class name `my.ns.Rec` is translated into the literal tag `my.ns/Rec`.
 That slight notational change, plus a convenient default data-reader (`tagged-default-reader`), allows you to use records as EDN data.
 The library also includes variants of `clojure.edn/read` and `clojure.edn/read-string` with the `tagged-default-reader` set as the `:default`.

 The `tagged-default-reader` has a second feature.
 It handles *unknown* tags using a `TaggedValue` record which preserves the original print representation as a data literal.
 This is convenient if